 I used to just take photos of his work on stones.
 Now I use frosted glass—it creates an ethereal glow and a gently reflects the pieces.

-Originally posted on sorensen silver fine art: Amethyst Crescent Moon The color of the amethyst in this pendant is such a rich purple it practically glows.
-Amethyst is traditionally worn to guard the wearer from drunkenness and poison.
-(Many people in recovery love this stone).
-Amethyst is also known to bring about pleasant or prophetic…
+My man has been on a moon kick lately.
+I love this amethyst moon!
+I love photographing his work (and wearing it, too)!
+Matagi Sorensen Amethyst Crescent Moon The color of the amethyst in this pendant is such a rich purple it practically glows.
+Amethyst is traditionally worn to guard the wearer from drunkenness and […]Read More

 Wish I had photos of the weekend, but I forgot my camera.
 However, I did get some pictures from my cell phone of artist Quetzally Hernandez Coronado gorgeously enjoying one of Matagi’s signature fine art necklaces.
 (In fact, these are the only photos of this major piece!
 Yikes!)